tbrd/a-long-time-ago/README.md

+A long time ago in a galaxy far, far away…

 It is a period of civil war.
 Rebel spaceships, striking from a hidden base, have won their first victory against the evil Galactic Empire.